freedomofpress/dangerzone.rocks/src/news/2026-03-19-independent-container-updates.md

 {% endraw %}

 Of course, you don't have to know all this\!
-Just using `cosign verify-attestation` will do that for you (if you don’t know Cosign*,* don’t fret; we’ll talk about it again very soon).
+Just using `cosign verify-attestation` will do that for you (if you don’t know Cosign, don’t fret; we’ll talk about it again very soon).

 ## Reproducible images

-Once we are sure the image comes from the expected repository and workflow, we want to make sure we are able to reproduce the container image.
+Once we are sure the image comes from the expected repository and workflow, we want to make sure we are able to reproduce it locally.

 One of our prerequisites is that you don't really have to trust us.
 When we ship a container image, you should be able to verify that the container image matches our published source code.

 That's where reproducible container images enter in the landscape.
 You can build yourself a container image based on a specific git commit, and it will be bit for bit the same as the one we have signed and distributed.

-If you are interested in knowing more about this, you can [read our article on the matter](https://dangerzone.rocks/news/2026-03-02-repro-build/)
+If you are interested in knowing more about this, you can [read our article on the matter](https://dangerzone.rocks/news/2026-03-02-repro-build/).

 ## Signing an image